-We did not purchase or generate updated internal survey data in connection with the review of bonus compensation in 2011.
-We have not paid bonuses to our executive officers in 2012.
+We did not purchase or generate updated internal survey data in connection with the review of bonus compensation in 2012.
+We have not paid bonuses to our executive officers in 2013.

 Stock Related Compensation.
-Stock related compensation includes both stock option grants and other types of equity awards within the terms of our 1998 Equity Incentive Plan or our 2008 Equity Incentive Plan, or "the Equity Plans".
+Stock related compensation includes both stock option grants and other types of equity awards within the terms of our 2008 Equity Incentive Plan, or "the Equity Plan".